pascalcombier/plain-starter/README.md

 # Troubleshooting

+* There is a behavior in plainstarter which is not properly documented regarding parameter management and may lead to  confusion.
+On Windows, one may find some inconsistent behavior regarding the first parameter (argv[0]) depending on the way the process is created: by double-clicking on the executable using Windows Explorer or by calling the program  using the terminal emulator.
+When the user is  double-clicking on  an executable  file from  Windows Explorer,  the first parameter  given  to  the  program  is   the  full  path  of  executable  file (i.e.  C:\plain-starter\plain-starter.exe).
+When  the user  uses the  terminal emulator,  the   first  parameter   given  to  the   program  is   a  relative pathname.
+This makes  things a  little bit  cumbersome to  handle, especially because most of the time, the program should have the same behavior regardless the way  it has been  started.
+For that  reason, plainstarter will  hide these inconstancies and will  _always_ provide the underlying process  the full path of the executable file.

-If plainstarter is not working properly, it's likely that the configuration file is not using the proper encoding.
+* If  plainstarter is not working  properly, it's likely that  the configuration file is not using the proper  encoding.
 Plainstarter is an Unicode program, it supports non-ascii  characters in  the filenames  and configuration  files.
 To keep the software simple and  avoid run-time strings conversions, Plainstarter request to have UTF-16 LE encoded files containing an Unicode Byte Order Mark.

 This can be achieved by using Windows's Notepad to save the file: